Feyerabend/bb/workbook/projects/ch01/README.md

 ### Example: Numbers

+#### 1. Project: Integer representations in different bases

+- Objective: Write a program to convert numbers between binary, octal, decimal, and hexadecimal.
+  Implement the conversions ad understand the importance of each base and how they're used in computing (e.g., binary for logic, hexadecimal for compactness in memory addresses).

+- Extension: Binary-Coded Decimal (BCD).
+Examine BCD, where each decimal digit is represented in binary.
+Explore why it's useful (e.g. decimal displays in calculators) and implement basic addition or subtraction with it to understand encoding limitations.

+#### 2. Project: Creating a custom base or number representation

+- Objective: Design your own base system (e.g. base-7 or base-12) and implement a converter that converts to and from this custom system to decimal.
+This exercise helps you to understand the flexibility of base systems and the algorithmic logic for base conversion.

+- Extension: Non-positional systems.
+Implement simple arithmetic with Roman numerals, a non-positional system.
+This project can illustrate the practical limitations of such systems in complex computation, showing why positional systems are favored in computing.

+#### 3. Project: Representing negative numbers in binary

+- Objective: Implement positive and negative integers using two's complement and one's complement representations.
+Manually convert between decimal and two's complement binary and write a program that can perform addition and subtraction with it.

+- Challenge: Explore edge cases, such as integer overflow and underflow, to understand the significance of bit-width limitations in two's complement arithmetic.

+#### 4. Project: Investigating alternative numerical representations

+- Objective: Experiment with unique representations like Gray code, where consecutive numbers differ by only one bit, and explore its applications (e.g., in error reduction for digital sensors).

+- Challenge: Examine binary as a base for storing information in ways other than numbers, like characters (ASCII) or images (binary pixel representation).
+This will give you a broader understanding of how versatile binary is in computing beyond just encoding numbers.

+#### 5. Project: Understanding checksum and parity in data transmission

+- Objective: You can implement a simple parity check (single or double) to illustrate how error detection works in data transmission.
+Extend this by implementing a simple checksum algorithm to see how checksums verify data integrity in transmitted data.

+- Challenge: Implement Hamming code for error correction, investigare how numerical representations directly impact data reliability in transmission.

+#### 6. Project: Compare efficiency of different representations

+- Objective: Compare efficiency and accuracy in different numerical systems by conducting a study.
+For instance, measure memory usage or computational speed for calculations in different formats (e.g., binary vs. BCD vs. floating-point) and analyze which is most efficient for specific types of calculations.

+- Challenge: Research a use case (e.g., financial software, scientific computation, or graphics) and determine which number system or representation is best suited for it and why.

+#### 7. Project: Simulating big numbers and arbitrary-precision arithmetic

+- Objective: Implement basic operations (addition, subtraction, multiplication) for very large integers by storing digits in arrays.
+This introduces the concept of arbitrary precision, a foundation of BigInteger and BigDecimal classes that can be found in e.g. Java.

+- Extension: Implement arbitrary-precision decimals to explore exact decimal arithmetic, avoiding floating-point imprecision and understanding where arbitrary-precision libraries are valuable in real applications.

+#### 8. Project: Exploring floating-point arithmetic and precision limits

+- Objective: Take floating-point representation (IEEE 754) and experiment with representing simple decimal values like 0.1, 0.2, etc., in floating-point format.
+  Examine why operations like 0.1 + 0.2 might not equal 0.3 precisely.

+- Extension: Create a simplified floating-point calculator that handles a limited range and precision.
+This illustrates how floating-point numbers approximate real numbers and the effect of rounding errors.

 Here, as an *example* for exploring deeper, we focus on the representation of numbers in computers, stemming from the mathematical constructs of `real numbers.'
 We explore in code floating-point and fixed-point